- October 31, 2022

-Looking for delicious no egg cookies that also happen to be dairy free, gluten free, and allergy friendly?
-Look no further than this yummy eggless cookie recipe.
+Looking for delicious vegan peanut butter oatmeal cookies that also happen to be dairy free, gluten free, and allergy friendly?
+Here you go!

-Have you been craving cookies while in quarantine?
-Don’t worry if you don’t have all the pantry staples you’d normally need on hand.
+Have you been craving peanut butter cookies?
+Well, good news!
 You can make this no-egg cookie recipe without eggs, butter, or milk!

-Yup, these Peanut Butter Cookies are basically coronavirus quarantine proof!
-They’ll quickly become one of your top quarantine dessert recipes.
+Yup, these peanut butter cookies will quickly become one of your top go-to dessert recipes.

-There are many ways to make eggless cookies, including making a flax or chia egg.
-The key to these eggless cookies?
-The peanut butter does a really good job of holding all the ingredients together.
+Crunchy peanut butter: The key to these eggless cookies?
+Well, peanut butter does a really good job of holding all the ingredients together.

 You also get healthy monounsaturated fats, which help with that filling factor, plus an array of vitamins minerals in each peanut.
 This includes vitamin E, folate, magnesium, and potassium.

-The people eating the most peanuts and peanut butter (18.45 grams, or about 0.7 ounces, or more daily) had up to a 21% decreased risk of dying, versus the people taking in the smallest amount (less than 0.14 grams daily).
+The people eating the most peanuts and peanut butter (18.45 grams, or about 0.7 ounces, or more daily) had up to a 21 percent decreased risk of dying, versus the people taking in the smallest amount (less than 0.14 grams daily).

 Researchers also noticed that eating peanuts lowered risk of death related to cardiovascular disease.
 In the Asian group, peanut intake was linked with a lower risk of stroke.